austinwilcox/jsonhero.nvim/readme.md

 # JsonHero.nvim

-This plugin is intended to open visually selected json text from nvim in a new browser window in Json Hero.
+This plugin is intended to open visually selected json text from neovim in a new browser window in Json Hero.
 You can trigger the plugin by highlighting text, entering command mode, and then typing ```Jsonhero```.

 ![](./demonstration.gif)